 At HACSB, communication and education of team, participants, residents, landlords and community is critical to the success of our innovative programs.
-We have attached some of our sample Fact Sheets which are handy reference guides about our MTW programs and services.
-These fact sheets are posted online at www.hacsb.com and are also available at our offices.
+We have attached our Who We Are fact sheet which provides additional information about HACSB.
+Additional fact sheets are posted online at www.hacsb.com and are also available at our offices.